REGISTRATION TIPS

 Section I: Credit Card Charges:

-This section is provided for customers wishing to pay fees with Visa, Discover or MasterCard.
+This section is provided for customers wishing to pay fees with Visa, Discover, MasterCard, or American Express.
 The ApHC does not accept American Express.
 It’s important that you include all of the raised numbers on your credit card in the space provided.
 The ApHC also must have an expiration date.
 3-digit security code (from back of card) and the cardholder’s name, address, phone number and signature.
 If information is incomplete or incorrect, it will cause a delay in the processing of your registration application.

-Starting January 1, 2019 Appaloosa Horse Club will implement a credit card surcharge of 3%.
+Starting January 1, 2019 Appaloosa Horse Club will implement a credit card surcharge.

 Information to help make sure your registration application sails smoothly through the registration process by following these simple guidelines: